 The MA's sampling methodology is based on a statistically valid sampling methodology that pulls proportionate samples from the OA and the enrolled MCOs.
 The proportionate sampling methodology uses a 95% confidence level and a +/-5% margin of error.
 The MA will pull the sample annually and adjust the methodology as additional MCOs are enrolled to provide long term services and supports.
-For critical incidents, the MCOs are required to report 100% of the findings and remediations.
+For CIs, the MCOs are required to report 100% of the findings and remediations.
 These reports will be summarized by the MCOs and reported at least quarterly to the MA.

 For those functions delegated to the MCO, the MA is responsible for discovery.
-MCOs are required to submit quarterly reports, using the format required by the MA, on specific Performance Measures (PMs), which are specified in MA's contracts with MCOs that provide waiver services.
-Contracts specify numerators, denominators, sampling approaches, data sources, etc. Through its contract with the External Quality Review Organization (EQRO), the MA monitors both compliance of PMs and timeliness of remediation for those waiver customers enrolled in a MCO through customer surveys and quarterly record reviews.
+MCOs are required to submit quarterly reports, using the format required by the MA, on specific PMs, which are specified in MA's contracts with MCOs that provide waiver services.
+Contracts specify numerators, denominators, sampling approaches, data sources, etc. Through its contract with the EQRO, the MA monitors both compliance of PMs and timeliness of remediation for those waiver customers enrolled in a MCO through customer surveys and quarterly record reviews.
 Customers in MCOs are included in the representative sampling.